MitchCann/Gazeteer-App/README.md

 ## Description

-This application is envisaged as a “mobile first“ website that will operate equally wellon desktop computers.
+This application is envisaged as a “mobile first“ website that will operate equally well on desktop computers.
 It will provide profiling for all countries through thepresentation of demographic, climatic, geographical and other data.The system will make extensive use of third party APIs.

 ## Author